 Decisions on Proxy Voting.
 Proxy Statements issued by portfolio companies are reviewed by the investment analyst assigned responsibility for the particular portfolio company.
 Proxies are voted in accordance with the general policies as described in Part II above.
-Any internal recommendation to consider voting in a manner contrary to the recommendations of the company's Board of Directors is presented to Southeastern's CEO or President for final decision before implementation.
+Any internal recommendation to consider voting in a manner contrary to the recommendations of the company's Board of Directors is presented to Southeastern's CEO or Chairman for final decision before implementation.
 In addition, a conflict of interest review is performed with respect to each vote (see "Conflicts of Interest" below).
 Although analysts may review the voting research and recommendations of an independent proxy service provider, such research is not determinative and must not be relied on if the analyst feels the advice is based on materially inaccurate or incomplete information.
+This would include any material additional soliciting materials filed by the issuer prior to the voting submission deadline.